kyma-project/kyma/docs/helm-broker/03-04-create-addons-repo.md

   The S3 protocol requires a key and a secret to authenticate with your bucket.
 To get a key and a secret, log in to the AWS [console](https://console.aws.amazon.com), select **My Security Credentials**, and go to the **Access keys** tab where you can create a new access key.

-  > **NOTE:** For more information about security credentials and access key, read [this](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) document.
+  > **NOTE:** For more information about security credentials and access key, read the [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).

   Follow these steps to secure your S3 addons repository with basic authentication credentials: